How the Walser came from the Valais Alps to the Kleinwalsertal

 Open to the Allgäu

 To date, the valley can only be reached from the German side.
-"We don't want it any other way," says one of the innkeepers, whom we get to know on our short trip to the Kleinwalsertal.
+“We wouldn’t have it any other way,” one of the innkeepers we met on our short trip to Kleinwalsertal tells me.
 “That would be fatal for the valley.
-So the holiday guests come and stay in the valley.
-If there is a way to go further south from here, tourism will decrease.
-No, it's good the way it is. "
+This is how holiday guests come and stay in the valley.
+If there is an opportunity to travel further south from here, tourism will decrease.
+No, it's fine the way it is.”
+So the Walsers still have to either hike over the mountains.
+Or they travel via Germany to Kleinwalsertal.

 Wall clock